 - Contribution of each party as a homemaker to the family unit

 The division of estates of the parties upon divorce is supposed to entail a final assignment of their property, not subject to modification.

 During a divorce proceeding, it is essential that a party concentrate on portraying information to the judge that addresses each of the factors listed above.
 It is important to paint a picture applicable to the goals of that party in the divorce, such as showing evidence that a party enhanced the estate of the other party, for example, or that a spouse has sufficient assets to be received in the divorce sufficient to negate the need for alimony.

 What does Equitable Division of Property mean in Massachusetts?

 Massachusetts is an “equitable property division” state, which means that the family court judge in each case is required to fairly divide property.
 This concept is different than other states that are called “community property” states, which has defined rules for what constitutes “marital” property and what constitutes “separate” property.
-If you live in Hingham, Cohasset, Wellesley, Boston, or anywhere else in Massachusetts and property division is an issue in your case, call us today.
+If you live in Hingham, Cohasset, Wellesley, Boston, New Bedford, or anywhere else in Massachusetts and property division is an issue in your case, call us today.

 How a Party’s Conduct During Marriage may Affect Property Division at Divorce